Victims of truck crashes may be eligible to file a Nevada trucking accident lawsuit and recover damages for:

 Example: Lily is driving her sedan when Janice loses control of her truck and slams into her.
 Lily sustains severe injuries.

-If the case goes to trial, the court may find that that Lily shares responsibility for her injuries because she wore no seat belt.
+If the case goes to trial, the court may find that Lily shares responsibility for her injuries because she wore no seat belt.
 But if the court finds that Janice (or her employer) was at least 50% responsible, Lily should get some money.
 But the final amount will be reduced in proportion to her percentage of blame.

 Predictably, truck accident defendants will always try to blame the victim.
 That is why an experienced personal injury attorney is necessary to fight back in pursuit of the highest financial settlement possible.